aaronwalsman/ltron/README.md

   - [numpy](https://numpy.org/)
   - [gym](https://github.com/openai/gym)
   - [tqdm](https://github.com/tqdm/tqdm)
-- Install [renderpy](https://gitlab.cs.washington.edu/awalsman/renderpy) by cloning it from gitlab.
+- Install [splendor-render](https://gitlab.cs.washington.edu/awalsman/splendor-render) by cloning it from gitlab.
 TODO: This should be moved to github and pip-ified.
-  - Run `pip install -e .` inside the top renderpy directory to install it with python.
+  - Run `pip install -e .` inside the top splendor-render directory to install it with python.
 - Install [LDraw](https://www.ldraw.org/) using our script to download this and put it in the right place.
 Just run `bin/install_ldraw`
 - Install the [LDCad](http://www.melkert.net/LDCad) shadow library.
 TODO: Incorporate this into the `install_ldraw` script.
   - Get `shadow.zip` from Aaron.